Transcripts & Records

 The College does not retain copies of diplomas, nor do we provide copies of diplomas to third parties.
 Diplomas are ceremonial documents, not official documents.
 They are generally not accepted as proof that a student earned a degree.
 Students who need official documentation verifying their degree should order an official transcript.

 Occasionally a graduate may want a replacement diploma because the original was lost or damaged, or due to a name change.
-Replacement diplomas may be requested by mail through the Registrar’s Office.
+Replacement diplomas may be requested through the Registrar’s Office.
 Note that replacement diplomas display the signatures of the current Saint Michael’s College President and Vice President for Academic Affairs, but show the original date of the award.